 Our research spans different populations and settings.
 As well as observational epidemiological studies, we conduct randomised controlled trials to assess the benefits and risks of new treatments, or old treatments used in new ways, among a wide range of different people.

-We also assess practical ways to deal with modern health problems at a population level, for example, CPNP is evaluating the promotion of physical activity and more effective food labelling to tackle the growing obesity epidemic.
-In the areas of ethics and law, our ETHOX and HeLEX centres are pioneering research and policy on a diverse range of issues, including the ethical, legal and societal implications of large-scale genomic testing, biobanking and data privacy.
+We also assess practical ways to deal with modern health problems at a population level, for example, our food and diet groups are evaluating the promotion of physical activity and more effective food labelling to tackle the growing obesity epidemic.
+In the area of ethics, our ETHOX centre is pioneering research and policy on a diverse range of issues, including the ethical and societal implications of large-scale genomic testing, biobanking and data privacy.

 - Early Breast Cancer Trialists' Collaborative Group (EBCTCG) - brings together more than 600 researchers from around 50 countries, and over the last two decades their meta-analyses have helped improve survival for women with breast cancer.